Power BI Alternatives for Business Intelligence & Analytics in 2026

 Limited sharing and collaboration

-Sharing across teams or with external users often requires Pro licenses, adding cost and friction.
+Sharing dashboards across teams or with external stakeholders often requires additional licensing.

 Slow support system